jimfingal/hack-for-la-2014/README.md

-Los Angeles Linguisitc Geography
+Los Angeles Linguistic Geography
 =============

 ![thumb](img/thumbnail.png)

-For [Hack For LA 2014](http://www.hackforla.org/), my project was [Los Angeles Linguisic Geography]( http://losangeleslinguisticgeography.herokuapp.com/).
+For [Hack For LA 2014](http://www.hackforla.org/), my project was [Los Angeles Linguistic Geography]( http://losangeleslinguisticgeography.herokuapp.com/).
 I won the third prize from Esri for use of their mapping technology.

 Los Angeles Linguistic Geography is an experiment in visualizing real-time linguistic data.
 The focus of this project is to explore the possiblities of real-time local visualization of information and communication within a city.